get-convex/convex-svelte/README.md

 # Deploying a Svelte App

-In production the buidl command you should use is
+In production the build command you should use is

 ```bash
 npx convex deploy --cmd-url-env-var-name PUBLIC_CONVEX_URL --cmd 'npm run build'